Housing Options Appraisal

 How we will keep tenants and leaseholders informed

-We will also be sharing regular updates with them through the Tenants newsletter, here on our website, through our social media platforms and through other bespoke engagement as this important work progresses.
+We will continue to share regular updates with you through the Tenants newsletter, here on our website, through our social media platforms and through other bespoke engagement as this important work progresses.

 Back to top